Ministry of Defence (Ukraine): Future development

 According to the Defence Ministry, it plans to create a system of civilian control over the armed forces, illuminate the tasks of the highest leadership and respective state and military organizations in terms of Armed Forces command and control.
 Therefore, the President of Ukraine, as the Supreme Commander-in-Chief of the Armed Forces of Ukraine, executes command and control over the Armed Forces according to the Constitution of Ukraine and active legislation.

 Command and control over the Armed Forces and other military formations in emergencies is executed by the President of Ukraine through the general headquarters (similar to the Soviet STAVKA), one working agency of which is the General Staff of Ukrainian Armed Forces and the other being, the Ministry of Defence.

 Realization of the basics of the Armed Forces Command and Control organization reform concept will leave out repetition in their work, increase efficiency, responsibility level and effectiveness of the Armed Forces branches commands.
 While Operational Commands, reduce both the number of command and control structures and their manpower.
 Consequently, by late 2005 the ministry of defence will reduce its structure by 37% and its manpower almost in half.

 Ukraine has announced the goal of making its army all-professional by 2015.
 In the first stage in the years 2001 through 2005, around a third of the army servicemen were replaced with professionals.
 During the third stage (in the years 2006 through 2010), the quantity of professionals serving in the army is planned to increase up to 50%.
 And, lastly, at the final stage (scheduled to complete by 2015), the army will become all-professional.
 Army downsizing will accompany the transition to an all-professional army.

 Structure

 The Ukrainian Defence Ministry is responsible for the management of territorial defence, military development, mobilization in the case of war and combat readiness.
 The General Staff of Ukraine has the task of planning defensive and operational management of the armed forces.
-The General Staff is assistant to the Defence Minister of Ukraine.
+The General Staff is subordinate to the Defence Minister of Ukraine.

 Since 1 January 2019 the Minister of Defence must be a civilian.

+On 17 July 2025 the Ukrainian parliament passed a law to merge the Ministry of Strategic Industries of Ukraine (established in 2020) with the Ministry of Defence.

+On 30 March 2025, the Ministry of Defence announced the establishment of the Space Policy Directorate.